CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 ["alert_conf"]["mail_passwd"] is the passwd.
 It is not very secure but there is no other way to the best of my knowledge.

-["alert_conf"]["use_sms"] when set to true indicates that post_processing_gw.py will sent an alerting SMS on specific events.
-This feature will be integrated soon.
+["alert_conf"]["use_sms"] when set to true indicates that `post_processing_gw.py` will sent an alerting SMS on specific events.
+There are currently 2 events: when `post_processing_gw.py` is started (which usually means that the gateway has booted and is up) and when the radio module has been reset by the low-level lora_gateway program because of some receive errors.
 We already tested the SMS transmission using gammu with a 3G dongle (see this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/3GDongle/README.md) that explains how to use a 3G dongle for Internet connectivity).

 ["alert_conf"]["pin"] is the SIM card pin number if this feature is enabled.